 - Trans-Golgi network: exit point for vesicles budding off the golgi surface, packages and sorts biochemicals into the vesicles according to their destination.

 The golgi apparatus modifies proteins and lipids that it receives from the endoplasmic reticulum.
 These biochemicals leave the golgi by exocytosis before being delivered to different intracellular or extracellular targets.

 - Protein processing – carbohydrate regions of glycoproteins are altered by the addition, removal or modification of carbohydrates.

 - Lipid processing – adds phosphate groups and glycoproteins to lipids from the endoplasmic reticulum (such as cholesterol) to create the phospholipids that make up the cell membrane.

 Sorting, Budding and Exocytosis

-Secretory proteins – such as hormones are packaged into secretory vesicles ready for exocytosis.
+Secretory proteins such as hormones are packaged into secretory vesicles ready for exocytosis.
 This requires ATP as two negatively charged membranes need to fuse to allow their release.
 The membrane of the vesicle will form part of the cell membrane.
-This is only possible in Golgi of secretory cells.
+This is only possible in the golgi of secretory cells.

 Clinical Relevance – Wilson’s Disease